jackyaz/docker.rsync/Readme.md

 A simple rsync server/client Docker image to easily rsync data within Docker volumes

 # Notice that this is a fork from https://hub.docker.com/r/eeacms/rsync - all credit goes here.
 # I have implemented the change from Issue #4 on github where we need persistent storage for our ssh keys.
-Mount your storage in /ssh_host_keys/
+Mount your storage in /ssh-keys/
+If you need a docker-compose file leo posted one here: https://github.com/eea/eea.docker.rsync/issues/4 (change the mount from ssh_host_keys to ssh-keys)

 ## Simple Usage